git-moss/DrivenByMoss-Documentation/Akai/Akai-MPC-Force.md

 * MPC-X and
 * the Force.

+The MPC Key 61 does currently not support the control mode.

 ## Installation

 Install the Akai Network Driver as described in the MPC/Force manual.
 This driver is currently only available for Windows and Intel Macos.